 Whether you hire a contractor to enclose your crawl space or intend to do it yourself, knowing the right way to encapsulate the space under your home will allow you to get all the advantages with none of the drawbacks.
 Here is what you need to know.

 - Not all crawl spaces are ready for encapsulation.
 To make sure that your crawl space is ready for encapsulation, look for signs that indicate potential drainage issues around the foundation.
 Since poorly maintained drainage, insufficient grading, or a leaky pipe may allow excess water to collect under your home, enclosing your crawl space before identifying and addressing these problems will only make things worse.
-If you see standing water near or under your home, or mold growing in your crawl space, have your home inspected by a foundation repair contractor.
+If you see standing water near or under your home or mold growing in your crawl space, have your home inspected by a foundation repair contractor.
 After inspecting your property, the professional will determine what remedial measures need to be implemented in order to fix the problem.

 - Insulating the crawl space through careful design is the best solution.
-When it comes to crawl space enclosure, the installation of wall vents was the accepted standard until recently.
+When it comes to crawling space enclosure, the installation of wall vents was the accepted standard until recently.
 Although wall vents are designed to encourage air circulation by allowing outside air in, many vented crawl spaces have developed moisture problems, mold, and wood rot, while also letting all types of pests in.
 As a result, most professionals now recommend enclosing and insulating the crawl space through careful design and construction in order to mitigate moisture problems and pest invasions in homes.

 - To make the most of crawl space encapsulation, seal the floor and walls completely.
 The most effective way to seal a crawl space is to add a vapor barrier to the floor, walls, and piers.
 In general, using a polyethylene liner is one of the best methods for controlling moisture buildup.
 Equally important is to seal off any wall openings, cracks, and gaps that allow outdoor air to enter your crawl space.
 As well, make sure you insulate the areas where electrical wires and plumbing lines pass through the subfloor.
-An important consideration is that, even though the International Residential Code allows for both vented and unvented crawl spaces, conditioned crawl spaces tend to perform better than vented and unvented crawl spaces in terms of energy consumption, comfort, health, and safety.
+An important consideration is that, even though the International Residential Code allows for both vented and unvented crawl spaces, conditioned crawl spaces to tend to perform better than vented and unvented crawl spaces in terms of energy consumption, comfort, health, and safety.